 Internal Controls for Better Compliance

-Internal Controls are Critical to Maintaining Organizational Compliance Programs
+Internal Controls are Critical to Maintaining Financial Compliance Programs

-An internal control a process for consistently meeting organizational goals for operational effectiveness and efficiency, accurate reporting, and compliance with laws, regulations and policies.
-While often referred to in a financial setting, internal controls are used across all horizontals within an organization from finance to IT to marketing.
+Internal control is a process for consistently meeting organizational goals for operational effectiveness and efficiency, accurate reporting, and compliance with laws, regulations, and policies.
+While often referred to in a financial setting, controls are used across all areas within an organization from finance to IT to marketing.

-There are several internal control mechanisms that need to be in place for effective compliance:
+There are several internal control mechanisms that need to be in place to detect, prevent, and correct compliance issues:

-Companies often employ workflow automation to provide a framework for processes in need of internal controls.
-Workflow automation provides consistent control procedures, checkpoints, approvals, and structure that force process users to comply with established rules.
-As a process user moves through a process, internal controls govern the information provided, when a process can proceed (if requirements are met), when a part of a process requires review, etc. The process works the same for everyone, ensuring consistency.
+Companies often employ workflow automation to provide a framework for processes in need of controls.
+Workflow automation provides consistent control procedures, segregation of duties, checkpoints, approvals, and structure that force process users to comply with established control activities.
+As a process user moves through a process, internal controls govern the information provided, when a process can proceed (if requirements are met), when a part of a process requires review, management response, etc. The process works the same for everyone, ensuring consistency.